-The OSAC or your workshop must have already told you about it but, in concrete terms, what does the continuing airworthiness of an aircraft consist of and what does it entail?
-This article will explain it to you …
+The OSAC or your workshop must have already told you about it but, in concrete terms, what does the continuing airworthiness of an aircraft mean and what does it imply ?
+This article will explain it to you

-By respecting it, the aircraft is considered “fit to fly” from a regulatory point of view.
+By respecting it, the aircraft is considered “ready to fly” from a regulatory point of view.

 In this maintenance program, there are many elements such as: